 - In Die Another Day, when Brosnan fires the gun, the bullet flies at the camera, meaning that Bond has shot up the gun barrel of his opponent.

-- Casino Royale incorporates the sequence into the action of its opening.
+- Casino Royale (2006) does the unique twist of incorporating the gunbarrel into the action of its opening.
 Daniel Craig does not wear a tuxedo in this one.

 - Friday the 13th Part VI: Jason Lives had this with a closeup on Jason's eye, which is followed by him swinging a machete at the onlooker.
 The resulting flow of blood forms the title of the film.

 - In Flushed Away, the gun barrel is actually a DVD that Roddy shoots with a suction cup dart to drop into the player.